takachino/play2pdf/README.md

 Installation
 ------------

-Currently, the module is hosted at http://www.joergviola.de/releases/.
-Therefore, including the following lines in your ```Build.scala``` will resolve it:
+The module can be loaded (sbt v13.0+)  in your build.sbt via git
 ```
+lazy val welcomerPlay = project.in(file("."))
+    .aggregate(play20Pdf)
+    .dependsOn(play20Pdf)
-val appDependencies = Seq(
+lazy val play20Pdf = ProjectRef( uri("https://github.com/alias1/play20-pdf.git"), "play20-pdf")
-  ...
-      "de.joergviola" %% "play-pdf" % "0.6-SNAPSHOT"
-)
-val main = PlayProject(appName, appVersion, appDependencies, mainLang = JAVA).settings(
-  ...
-  resolvers += Resolver.url("Violas Play Modules", url("http://www.joergviola.de/releases/"))(Resolver.ivyStylePatterns)
-)
 ```
 After the next restart of Play!, the module is available.
 If you are using an IDE like Eclipse, remember to re-generate your project files.

 License